averyhiebert/poink-and-clink/docs-src/index.md

 ## A Note on Screenreader Accessibility

-I have tried my best to make it so that everything is screenreader accessible if you use the TEXTMODE tag.
-Unfortunately, when there is no visible text onscreen, screenreader navigation in Chrome (and to a lesser extent Firefox) seems to run into some difficulties.
-If screenreader support is important to you, avoid having moments when there is *no* text on screen.
+I have tried my best to make it so that everything is screenreader accessible, including providing the TEXTMODE tag, which allows text to be presented to screenreader users only.
+Unfortunately, when there is no visible text on screen, screenreader navigation in Chrome (and to a lesser extent Firefox) seems to run into some difficulties.
+If screenreader support is important to you, avoid relying on the TEXTMODE tag for now and try to convey all relevant information through visible text and hover text.

+If someone who knows more about screenreaders is able to help with working out the bugs, that would be greatly appreciated!